-With the highest capital city in Europe – Andorra la Vella (1,023m), and a predominantly alpine climate, the country is an ideal winter destination, but also a wonderful year-round one, filled with unique customs and folklore, striking natural beauty, and heaps of Catalan charm.
+With the highest capital city in Europe – Andorra la Vella (1,023m), and a predominantly alpine climate, this charming microstate is an ideal winter destination, but also a wonderful year-round one, filled with unique customs and folklore, striking natural beauty, and heaps of Catalan charm.

 If you still need reasons to visit Andorra, here are my top 5: